GoFagPk/MVCNN_NeRF/README.md

 Please refer to their repositories and licenses for original contributions.

+## Dataset Usage

+This project uses a filtered subset of the [ScanObjectNN](https://hkust-vgd.github.io/scanobjectnn/) dataset for training and evaluation.

 ## License Notice

 This project is released for research and non-commercial use only.
 All third-party code is acknowledged and redistributed with the original license terms in their respective folders.